top of page

 Kula supports our employees working from home so that we do not have to spend funding on office space.
 Every penny that is donated or granted to us goes directly to critical organizational functions and creating, developing, opening and running programs.

-Kula will be offering ways to engage throughout 2024 – Sign up for our monthly email to stay up to date on cool social trends and mindfulness-based mental health events!
+Sign up for our monthly email to stay up to date on cool social trends and mindfulness-based mental health events!

 TAP OR CLICK VIDEO FOR AUDIO CONTROLS